Dependent Modeling of Temporal Sequences of Random Partitions: Application

 where $N(\cdot \mid \bm{m},\bm{V})$ denotes a bivariate normal density and $NIW(\cdot,\cdot\mid \bm{0}, 1, \nu_0, \bm{I})$ a normal-inverse-Wishart density with mean $\bm{0}$, scale equal to 1, inverse scale matrix equal to $\bm{I}$, and $\nu_0$ being the user-supplied degrees of freedom.
 Note that larger values of $\nu_0$ increase spatial influence on partition probabilities.
 For more details on why this formulation preserves sample size consistency, see \cite{PPMxMullerQuintanaRosner} and \cite{quintana&loschi&page:2018}.
 For more information regarding the impact of $\nu_0$ on product form of the partition model, see \cite{page&quintana:2016, page&quintana:2018}.
 We will use $stRPM(\bm{\alpha}, \nu_0, M)$ to denote our spatio-temporal random partition model \eqref{joint.joint.model} parameterized by $\alpha_1, \ldots, \alpha_T$ and EPPF detailed in \eqref{sPPM} and \eqref{similarity.function}.

-As in the previous section, we fit the hierarchical model \eqref{FullModel} to the PM$_{10}$ data but replace the $tRPM(\bm{\alpha}, M)$ with the $stRPM(\bm{\alpha}, \nu_0, M)$.
+As in the previous section, we fit model \eqref{FullModel} to the PM$_{10}$ data but replacing $tRPM(\bm{\alpha}, M)$ with the $stRPM(\bm{\alpha}, \nu_0, M)$.
 Also as before, we consider all the possible special cases of the model (i.e., $\eta_{1i} = 0$ or not, $\phi_1 = 0$ or not, $\alpha_t = 0$ or not).
-This resulted in 8 total models that were fit by collecting 1,000 MCMC iterates after discarding the first 10,000 as burn-in and thinning by 10.
-The prior values employed were the same as before with the addition of setting $\nu_0 = 5$.
+This resulted in 8 total models that were fit by collecting 1,000 MCMC iterates after discarding the first 10,000 as burn-in and thinning by 40.
+Fitting the eight models based on the $stRPM(\bm{\alpha}, \nu_0, M)$ took between 20 and 57 minutes.
+The prior values employed were the same as before with the addition of setting $\nu_0 = 5$ which places in the partition prior moderate weight on spatial locations.

-Incorporating space in the partition model seems to provide benefit in terms of model fit as the LPML and WAIC values associated with the model that includes space in the partition model and temporal dependence in all levels of the model were -1535 and 2911 compared to -1590 and 3016 listed in Table \ref{PM10}.
+Incorporating space in the partition model seems to provide benefit in terms of model fit as the LPML and WAIC values associated with the model that includes space in the partition model and temporal dependence in all levels of the model fits best in terms of LPML with -1487 compared to -1586 listed in Table \ref{PM10} and temporal dependence in partition and atoms fits best with regards to WAIC with 3140 compared to 3271 listed in Table \ref{PM10}.
 Additionally, Figure \ref{LaggedARIOnlySpace} displays the lagged ARI values for the 8 models that include space.
 As in Figure \ref{LaggedARI} when there is no temporal dependence in the partition model, then the estimated partitions exhibit no temporal dependence.
-However, when time and space are included then the there is clear dependence between partitions as a function of time.
+However, when time and space are included then there is clear dependence between partitions as a function of time.
 Further, the dependence between partitions seems to decay faster with space and time included in the partition model compared to just time.